RESULTS 2024:

 Experts on Poverty raise the bar in the media

 In 2024, op-eds by RESULTS’ volunteers with lived experience of poverty were published a whopping 215 times in media outlets across the country.
 The majority were written by our Experts on Poverty.
-This cohort of individuals are given intensive support and strategic opportunities to speak to policymakers and the media.
+This cohort of individuals are given intensive support and strategic opportunities to share their expertise with policymakers and the media.

 The Child Tax Credit changed my life.
 Lawmakers have a chance to bring it back.